'John Lemon' lemonade changes name after Yoko Ono lawsuit

 Hugo Bałaziński, a lawyer representing the firm, described his client as "a small family company" that doesn't have the resources of a major corporation.

-"Even the rebranding process is large financial burden," he said.
+"Even the rebranding process is a large financial burden," he said.

-Representatives for Ono did not immediately respond to a request for comment.
+Murray Chalmers, Ono's publicist, said the company was using Lennon's image, his famous round glasses and quotes like "Let It Be" and "Imagine" without permission.

+"I think everyone would agree that this is a breach of rights," he said.

 Related: EU demands YouTube pay more to artists